View Lists

 These actions can be undone/redone by selecting the Undo and Redo icons, respectively, on the top left corner of the GENESYS window.

-Creating a User Favorites View List
+User Favorites View List

 A screenshot of a computer